S-unya/zero-context/src/pages/blog/TriangleOfForces.md

+---
-# CSS from Good to Ugly to Good again
+title: CSS from Good to Ugly to Good again
+date: 2020-03-20
+headerImage: /assets/headers/forest-grave.png
+---

 This talk expresses an **opinion** and some (potentially biased) observations on how to use CSS-the-good-bits in harmony with CSS-in-JS for a pain-free and flexible styling solution.

 This is part one (mostly the thesis except for the end), [part 2 is some practical bits and how they extend the re-use of components](/TriangleOfForces-part2.md)

-I am using a "mental model" as a framework to make these observations, but due toe the format I can't cover all possible permutations and considerations.
+I am using a "mental model" as a framework to make these observations, but I can't cover all possible permutations and considerations.
 This means that there will be choices made to illustrate my point... and it is here that bias will probably creep in.
 Nevertheless, the hope is that, by the end of the articles, you will be armed with the same mental model and can make your own choices!
 Also, the paradigm itself is of my own devising, so it might itself overlook whole orders of consideration... in the end this is just a conversation that I hope will enliven thought.

 At its most essential, the mental model I have made emphasizes recognizing boundaries and the consequent consequences of crossing those boundaries.